ricktbaker/docker-aws-beanstalk/README.md

 ## Sample docker app deployed to beanstak

-This is a simple node app inside a docker container that can be run locally, and also deployed to AWS beanstalk
+This is a simple node app inside a docker container that can be run locally, and also deployed to AWS beanstalk using docker images stored in AWS ECR.

 ## Deploying to beanstalk via shell